einoo/TokuLab/README.md

 - The footer is not sticky on the bottom of the screen
 - The pictures in the index page is not clickable / modal style
 - The slides in the index page could be revised to add more contents
+- The contents and photos in the index page needs improvement.